National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 Some examples of clinical Domain Teams are Acute Kidney Injury (AKI), Cardiovascular Disease, and Oncology.
 Examples of cross-cutting Domain Teams are Education and Training, Machine Learning, and Pharma-Commercial.
 (This Guide is a product of the Education and Training Domain Team.)

-If an existing Domain Team doesn’t cover your interests, you can request to create a new Domain Team [here](https://n3c-help.atlassian.net/servicedesk/customer/portal/2/group/3/create/58).
+If an existing Domain Team doesn't cover your interests, you can request to create a new Domain Team [here](https://n3c-help.atlassian.net/servicedesk/customer/portal/2/group/3/create/58).
 To start a Domain Team, you will need to identify one or more team leads responsible for facilitating project success, coordinating meetings and agendas, and being a resource for the team.
 Additional roles frequently contributing to Domain Team success are Subject Matter Experts or Clinicians, Informatics Leads, and Data Analysts.
 It is also advantageous for the team to have a Project Manager to assist with organization, helping team members onboard to N3C, and assisting in accessing and managing projects as described in Chapter [X](#getting-and-managing-data-access).